hit9/flask-idempotent2/README.md

 ### How requests are distinguished?

-Requests are distinguished by preconfigured `keyfunc`, which is a function with no argument and should return the `request_id`.
+Requests are distinguished by preconfigured `keyfunc`, which is a function with no arguments and should return the `request_id`.

 ```
 from flask_idempotent2 import Idempotent, gen_keyfunc